SunsetWan/translationArchive/Episode 6.md

 <v Kateryna Gridina>Yeah, and I think it's very excited also for old school people who really

 00:02:51.625 --> 00:03:07.435
 <v Kateryna Gridina>become like bored about the language.
-They wanted something you they wanted something exciting.
+They wanted something new they wanted something exciting.
 And this was kind of a fresh air for everyone.
 And it was like something really new.
 You can learn basically new language within the same infrastructure

 00:03:07.935 --> 00:03:28.955
-<v Paul Hudson>_is willing you, right?_ Everyone saying that Wow, this is completely unlike everyone _seems home_.
-But I think folks who found it a little bit hard to see _something that the devil is that.
-Don't you see whether? _Okay, here's some code.
-It's all new SwiftUI Stuff on also what the dollar signs, what does @ signs.
+<v Paul Hudson> _[unclear]is willing you, right?_ Everyone saying that Wow, this is completely unlike everyone seen before.
+But I think folks who found it a little bit hard to see _[unclear]something that the devil is that.
+Don't you see whether?_ Okay, here's some code.
+It's all new SwiftUI stuff, and also what the dollar signs, what does @ signs.
 We've got new language changes, plus whole new.
-I think at the same time is _a lot mentally.
-Get over_.
+I think at the same time is a lot mentally Get over.
 I think

 00:03:29.395 --> 00:03:47.065
 <v Erica Sadun>also, it's very early technology, and anybody who's actually tried to put, you know, get hands on with this has really faced either the burden of being very self reliant or might be dissuaded by the fact that there are so many cryptic fortune Cookie Titan.